Overview

-If your subscriber's app uses an older version of the SDK and has not been able to upgrade their app yet, then the in-app HTML will render in a Center Modal.
+If your app uses an older SDK, in-app messages will render in a Center Modal layout instead.

 Tips:

-Navigate to Messages > New In-App to create, view, edit, pause/resume, duplicate and delete your in-app messages.
+Go to Messages > New In-App to create, edit, test, pause, duplicate, or delete your in-app messages.

-Enter your code on the left-hand side of the screen.
-Press Send Test In-App to ensure your in-app renders correctly across devices.
+Enter your HTML code on the left-hand side and preview it live.
+Use Send Test In-App to test responsiveness and design.

 <button class="tag-user" data-onesignal-unique-label="my-tag-user-button">Tag User</button>